-The cost of the SMC student ID card is covered by the \$13 fee, and the Associated Students Activities \$19.50 fee funds activities and services (including the free "Any Line, Any Time" rides on the Big Blue Bus) for SMC's entire student body.
-Both fees are optional.
-Students who do not wish to pay one or both of these fees should contact the Admissions Office or Bursar's Office at time of enrollment.
+The cost of the SMC student ID card is covered by the \$13 fee, the Associated Students Activities \$19.50 fee funds activities and services (including the free "Any Line, Any Time" rides on the Big Blue Bus) for SMC's entire student body, and the Student Representation fee supports the

 The SMC student ID card is a photo ID that offers a convenient way to speed up checking out books and materials from the Library and the campus tutoring labs and learning resource centers.
-Students who pay all of the fees (including Associated Students Activities) can ride "Any Line, Any Time" for FREE on the Big Blue Bus by "activating" their student ID card at the Bursar's Office.
+Students who pay all of the fees (including Associated Students Activities) can ride "Any Line, Any Time" for FREE on the Big Blue Bus by "activating" their student ID card at the Cashier's Office/Student ID.

-The Associated Students (AS) Activities fee supports more than 60 student clubs, along with student scholarships, a number of special events at SMC, and a variety of other activities that foster academic achievement, social interaction, and community involvement.
-The AS Activities fee also provides discounts on tickets purchased at the SMC Events office for selected movies, theme parks, and music, dance, and theater performances.
+The Associated Students (A.S.)
+Activities fee supports more than 60 student clubs, along with student scholarships, a number of special events at SMC, and a variety of other activities that foster academic achievement, social interaction, and community involvement.
+The A.S.
+Activities fee also provides discounts on tickets purchased at the SMC Events office for selected movies, theme parks, and music, dance, and theater performances.